oorabona/meteor-yaac/README.md

 </template>
 ```

-If you need something else to render, you will need to change default template.
+If you need something else to render, you will need to change the default template.

 # TODO